Japanese writing system: Examples

 Although rare, there are some words that use all three scripts in the same word.
-An example of this is the term くノ一 (rōmaji: kunoichi), which uses a hiragana, a katakana, and a kanji character, in that order.
+An example of this is the term くノ一 (kunoichi), which uses a hiragana, a katakana, and a kanji character, in that order.
 It is said that if all three characters are put in the same kanji "square", they all combine to create the kanji 女 (woman/female).
-Another example is 消しゴム (rōmaji: keshigomu) which means "eraser", and uses a kanji, a hiragana, and two katakana characters, in that order.
+Another example is 消しゴム (keshigomu) which means "eraser", and uses a kanji, a hiragana, and two katakana characters, in that order.

 Statistics

 A statistical analysis of a corpus of the Japanese newspaper Asahi Shimbun from the year 1993 (around 56.6 million tokens) revealed: